EZ-Bar Bicep Curl

 Breathing

-Inhale during the eccentric (lowering) phase, and exhale forcefully as you initiate the concentric (curling) phase.
+Inhale during the lowering phase and exhale as you curl the bar upward; brace core throughout.

 Tempo